 The other commemorative edition, limited to just 600 pieces, takes its design cues not from the 1993 model but from the now-iconic Grand Seiko 44GS reference from 1967.
 Its case is a smidgen larger, at 40 mm in diameter, and it carries another member of the modern Caliber 9F family, the 9F82, which powers a simple date display rather than a day-date combo.
 The other major difference here is the bezel, which is in 18k yellow gold, echoing the golden hue of the quartz-pattern-motif dial, hands, and indices.
 The steel bracelet is also different, in a more traditional three-link style rather than the 1993 model’s combination of links and Milanese-type beads in the center.

 What really makes the second model (Ref.
 SBGV238) notable is its use of a clear sapphire caseback to show off the movement — a feature exceedingly rare in the world of quartz-powered watches, even those possessed of as much prestige as the Grand Seiko.
 It’s well-chosen here because of the attractiveness of the movement, with its use of a striped pattern on the gold-colored plates.
-Each of the watches are numbered, 1 – 600, and will be available, Grand Seiko says, only at retailers in select markets, priced at $4,800.
+Each of the watches are numbered, 1 – 600, and are available only at retailers in select markets, priced at $4,800.